Discover your reparative path

 WHAT IS THE REPARATIONS COLLECTIVE?

-We began as a group of white anti-racists who acknowledge how much we benefit from white privilege.
+We began as a group of white anti-racists who acknowledged how much we benefited from white privilege.
 Later, new people joined us and we were comprised of both settlers of European descent and also members of other cultural groups.

 In recognition of the collective harms of the past and how they continue today, our goal was to agitate for reparations education, policy change, and legislation.
 We also invited people to join us in making regular, individual reparations payments.